-The Board of County Commissioners may, in its sole discretion, provide express written consent for a Commercial Aeronautical Operator to assign its rights under an Agreement subject to these Minimum Standards.
-Prior to granting consent for any assignment, the County may require the prospective assignee to complete an application or submit the information prescribed in Article III (Applications for Commercial Aeronautical Agreements) hereof.
-The County may reject the request to assign the Agreement based on the factors enumerated in Article IV hereof or for any other reason.
+The Okaloosa County Board of County Commissioners may, in its sole discretion, provide express written consent for a Commercial Aeronautical Operator to assign its rights under an Agreement subject to these Minimum Standards.
+Prior to granting consent for any assignment, the Okaloosa County Board of County Commissioners may require the prospective assignee to complete an application or submit the information prescribed in Article III (Applications for Commercial Aeronautical Agreements) hereof.
+The Okaloosa County Board of County Commissioners may reject the request to assign the Agreement based on the factors enumerated in Article IV hereof.